thierrymoudiki/thierrymoudiki.github.io/_posts/2024-11-10-genboosting-mts.md

 # 2 - Individual examples

 Here, I will show how to use `mlsauce` for time series forecasting, with Ridge regression and Kernel Ridge regression as base learners.
+250 _predictive_ simulations are performed, and the prediction is made for the next 20 periods.

 ```python
 import nnetsauce as ns